paperclip-rs/paperclip/README.md

 ## FAQ

-> Why are you generating raw Rust code instead of relying on [procedural macros](https://doc.rust-lang.org/reference/procedural-macros.html) for compile-time codegen?
+> Why is this generating raw Rust code instead of leveraging [procedural macros](https://doc.rust-lang.org/reference/procedural-macros.html) for compile-time codegen?

 I don't think proc macros are the right way to go for REST APIs.
 We need to be able to **see** the generated code somehow to identify names, fields, supported methods, etc. With proc macros, you sorta have to guess.